-The next step in creating an email job is to define or select the recipients of the message.
+he next step in creating an email job is to define or select the recipients of the message.
 Generating a recipient definition is a multi-step process.
 The steps are contained in the Define Recipients wizard, which guides the account holder through the process.
 The wizard is comprised of the following steps:

 - Options Deciding where the recipient data will come from.
-There are seven different options split into two categories that can be selected to define the source for a recipient list. - Send to a Recipient target group Allows account holders to select predefined groups of recipients from a database. - Send to an Existing LISTSERV List Recipients are defined by a LISTSERV list. - Determine Recipients Based on Reaction to the Job Recipients are selected based upon a defined action they performed in a previous job. - Use Recipients Definition from Job Recipients are copied from a previous job. - Upload a Recipients Text File A text file uploaded into the system defines recipients. - Select Recipients from a Database Recipients are defined by a LISTSERV Maestro defined database. - Let LISTSERV Select Recipients from a Database Recipients are defined by a database that has been configured so that LISTSERV has direct access to it
+There are seven different options split into two categories that can be selected to define the source for a recipient list. - Send to a Recipient target group Allows account holders to select predefined groups of recipients from a database. - Send to an Existing LISTSERV List Recipients are defined by a LISTSERV list.
+This option is not available for an A/B-Split Job with or without Sampling. - Determine Recipients Based on Reaction to the Job Recipients are selected based upon a defined action they performed in a previous job.
+This option is not available for an A/B-Split Job with or without Sampling. - Use Recipients Definition from Job Recipients are copied from a previous job. - Upload a Recipients Text File A text file uploaded into the system defines the recipients. - Select Recipients from a Database Recipients are defined by a LISTSERV Maestro defined database. - Let LISTSERV Select Recipients from a Database Recipients are defined by a database that has been configured so that LISTSERV has direct access to it.
+This option is not available for an A/B-Split Job with or without Sampling.